 ABTA LifeLine, ABTA’s charity, provides support to you, your partner and your family when you need it most.
 Whether it is replacing those essential household items, providing help after a relationship breakdown, a disability/medical condition or you are just simply struggling to make ends meet – you can turn to us.

 Below is a list of the main things ABTA LifeLine may be able to help you with.
 The list is not exhaustive.
 Our support is flexible and tailored to best help you and your family.
 However, we do expect you to seek state help where it is available before approaching the charity for support.

 You will be required to submit an online application form

-along with supporting documents to demonstrate you are in financial hardship, unless applying for mental health and wellbeing support.Emergency support
+along with supporting documents to demonstrate you are in financial hardship.Emergency support